kunhwiko/concepts/systems/linux.md

 ##### IPTable
 ```
-a) IPTable is a firewall tool that interacts with kernel hooks from the Netfilter framework.
+IPTable is a firewall tool that interacts with kernel hooks from the Netfilter framework.
 ```

 ##### IPTable Tables